parisni/mimic-omop-guidelines/03-result.md

 ACHILLES is open-source software application developped by OHDSI and Achilles Heel provided data quality checker Other team used this tool to practice data quality assess(4).
 Our result ...
+- Quality control
+- 18h 50k patients
+- difficulté pour ajoute fr.
+- extension achilles how to ?
+- comparison with other paper about error/warnings.

 # Community sharing